How to Help Baby Connect Sleep Cycles: Learn 5 Key Cycles

 Creating a sleep-friendly environment is key.
 The room should be cool, ideally between 68-72°F, as this helps promote better sleep.
 Use blackout curtains to keep the room dark and avoid stimulating your baby with light.
 A dark, cool room mimics the nighttime environment and signals to your baby that it’s time to sleep.
 Here are five steps to create an ideal sleep environment:

-1. Temperature Control: Use a thermostat to maintain a steady temperature between 68-72°F.
+1. Temperature Control: Use a thermostat to maintain a steady temperature between 68-72°F and ensure ideal humidity.

 2. Blackout Curtains: Install blackout curtains to block out any external light, ensuring the room remains dark.